Blog

 Pitkin County, Colorado is in USDA Hardiness Zone 5a.
 The average last spring frost is June 16 and first fall frost is September 7.

-Pitkin County County sits in USDA Zone 5a.
+Pitkin County sits in USDA Zone 5a.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Pitkin County County's climate?
+Can Hydrangeas grow in Pitkin County's climate?

 🌱